katrimarika/timetables/README.md

 # React HSL Timetables

-A web application for showing HSL timetables.
-Select your bus stop and view the next buses scheduled to pass that stop.
+A web application for showing HSL stop timetables.
+Select your stop and view the next public transport scheduled to pass that stop.

 Built with React, TypeScript, and Sass.